dosbox-staging/dosbox-staging/website/docs/getting-started/beneath-a-steel-sky.md

     Even keener observers might notice the image from the intro on the left features a circle that only appears perfect with aspect ratio correction *enabled*, in which case the image from the comics is stretched.
-But with aspect ratio correction *disabled* (as shown above), the circle appears to be a squashed oval, but the image from the comics looks perfect.
+However, with aspect ratio correction *disabled* (as shown above), the circle appears to be a squashed oval, but the image from the comics looks perfect.

     The explanation is simple: the person who drew the circle around the scanned image did it assuming 1:1.2 pixel aspect ratio, so it looked